Museum of Art & Photography: Events

-MAP hosts digital events every month that range from talks with leading cultural figures, including Sebastião Salgado, Marina Abramović, Vidya Dehejia, Paul Fernandes, and Navina Najat Haidar, as well as workshops, masterclasses, panel discussions, and exhibition tours.
-A core aspect of MAP's mission is to take art into the heart of the community.
-Through its online events that are mostly free to attend and equipped with Indian Sign Language interpretation, MAP reaches out to diverse audiences.
-After the onset of the countrywide lockdown in March 2020, MAP pivoted the museum’s programming and outreach efforts to the digital space.
+MAP hosts digital events every month that range from talks with cultural figures, including Sebastião Salgado, Marina Abramović, Vidya Dehejia, Paul Fernandes, and Navina Najat Haidar, as well as workshops, masterclasses, panel discussions, and exhibition tours.
+Through its online events, equipped with Indian Sign Language interpretation.
+After the onset of the countrywide lockdown in March 2020, MAP shifted the museum’s programming and outreach efforts to the digital space.
 In 2021, the museum launched two expert series for museum professionals: the Deep Dive, which brings together historians and curators such as Dr. Sook-Kyung Lee of Tate Modern, to speak on a wide range of subjects; and Director's Cut, which features directors from museums around the world in conversation with MAP's director, Kamini Sawhney.
 Cecilia Alemani of the High Line, New York, and Victoria Noorthoorn of the Museo de Arte Moderno de Buenos Aires have been featured in the Director's Cut series.

 Education

 Education in art and culture is one of MAP’s key focus areas.
-The education team at MAP regularly curates a variety of programs that cater to a wide range of audiences, from young children and teens to adults.
-From workshops for school students or capacity building for teachers, to masterclasses for adults and open-to-all public lectures, MAP hopes to highlight the holistic role of art and culture in one's life and to offer audiences new ways of engaging with the MAP collection.
+The education team at MAP regularly curates programs that cater to a wide range of audiences, from young children and teens to adults.
+From workshops for school students or capacity building for teachers, to masterclasses for adults and open-to-all public lectures, MAP highlights art and culture in one's life and to offer audiences new ways of engaging with the MAP collection.
 As part of its education initiative, MAP launched Discover MAP, which comprise art packs for children that uncover an artist's body of work, or a movement in art history, such as Arpita Singh, Portraiture, Manjit Bawa, Jamini Roy, and more.
-With child-friendly activities and mode of storytelling, the packs are a fun way to get children interested in art.

-MAP Academy

-The MAP Academy is an education initiative by the museum.
-The academy aims to be a comprehensive resource for Indian art history to date and is divided into three main verticals: a free online encyclopedia of Indian art, a range of online courses on Indian art history, and a database of existing learning resources on Indian art history.
+Impart

+Founded in 2022, Impart (formerly MAP Academy) is an online platform dedicated to fostering deeper engagement with South Asia’s art and cultural histories.
+The organisation develops comprehensive, freely accessible resources that bridge connections between museums, universities, cultural institutions, and the public.

+Impart’s initiatives include the first-ever Encyclopedia of Art from South Asia, spanning over 2,000 entries; a suite of Learning Resources, including courses, live lectures, online talks, and videos; Perspectives, an editorial programme featuring contributions from across the region and beyond; and a range of Special Projects, including multimedia efforts, grants, and organisational partnerships.

 Museums Without Borders

-With the aim of linking collections globally, Museums Without Borders is a unique digital collaboration between MAP and institutions in India and throughout the world.
-Ranging from six to ten minutes, each episode in this series juxtaposes an artwork from MAP with an object from a partner museum, exploring commonalities and differences in style, subject, or narrative.
+With the aim of linking collections globally, Museums Without Borders is a digital collaboration between MAP and institutions in India and throughout the world.
+Ranging from six to ten minutes, each episode in this series juxtaposes an artwork from MAP with an object from a partner museum.
 By 2022, MAP had released ten episodes, featuring works from the British Museum, London, Detroit Institute of Arts, Museum of Fine Arts, Boston, Victoria and Albert Museum, London, Maharaja Sawai Man Singh II Museum, Jaipur, Partition Museum, Amritsar and others.